Best Tools for Project Portfolio Management

 2. Celoxis

 Founded by Nikhil Daddikar and Ravindra Wankar in 2001, the SaaS-based company develops project management software that helps to manage projects, resources, and business processes.
 The software includes project tracking, scheduling, planning accounting, timesheets, and expense tracking capabilities.
-The customizable portfolio dashboards and reports enable the tracking of key metrics and indicators.
+The customizable portfolio dashboards and reports enable the tracking of key portfolio management metrics and indicators.
 In addition to its cloud version, the software is available as an on-premise application.

-Celoxis offers a 30-day free trial and two paid subscriptions.
-The On-Premise version is priced at $450 billed once, while the Cloud version starts at $25/mo.
+There is a long list of available third-party integrations; however, the API functionality and its support can be improved.
+The On-Premise version has a custom pricing billed once, while the Cloud version starts at $25/mo.
 A minimum of five users is required for the Cloud version.

 3. monday.com

 monday.com is a cloud-based project management platform that offers an all-in-one overview of projects and processes.
-The company was founded in 2012 (formerly dapulse) by Eran Zinman and Roy Man and it is now publicly traded.
+The company was founded in 2012 (formerly dapulse) by Eran Zinman and Roy Man, and it is now publicly traded.
 The platform allows users to manage their workflows and projects through an intuitive and easy-to-use interface.
-The software offers 200+ ready-made templates to start with and multiple view modes including Kanban, Calendar, Timeline, Gantt, Workload view, and more.
-The Workload view, for instance, is ideal for tracking the progress of projects execution.

 monday.com offers a 14-day free trial and comes with a range of available subscription plans.
 The Individual plan is free forever, the Basic plan starts at $30/mo (3 licenses), the Standard starts at $36/mo (3 licenses), the Pro plan starts at $60/mo (3 licenses), and a customer pricing is available for the Enterprise solution.